 Note 2: I’m not the original author of the addon, nor am I developing Kodi / XBMC addons in general, at the moment.
 My contribution to this addon, if any, is only made for “extinguishing fires” sake, i.e I only fix broken things in case there’s no one else to do it.

 That said, don’t expect me to fix your specific favorite channel that streams very choppy video, or some channels that never even worked in the first place.
-It is OK to notify me about it in the comments section of this page yet I can’t promise I’ll have the time to work on it.
+It is OK to leave a comment about it in the comments section of this page yet I can’t promise I’ll have the time to work on it.

 Part 2 – The Principle